akiryk/tutorials-learning-lessons/web-services.md

 To make a SOAP endpoint in Java, use the `src.main.java.com.keysoft.soap` package and import `javax.jws.WebService` and `javax.jws.WebMethod`.
 Then you can annotate the class with a `@WebService` decorator above your Java class.

 ## ACID Compliance

+A set of principles that ensure database transactions are processed reliably:

 - Atomicity
 - Consistency
 - Isolation